The Forest Filtration of a Graph: Homotopy type calculations

 \section{Homotopy type calculations}

-In this secction for various families of graphs we will calculate the homotopy type for the forest complexes, for every step in the filtration in most cases; and in some cases, like the cactus graphs, only for the last complex of the filtration.
+In this section we will calculate the homotopy type for the forest complexes for various families of graphs, for every step in the filtration in most cases; and in some cases, like the cactus graphs, only for the last complex of the filtration.